-The Alzheimer's Association offers a lending library in each of its regional offices statewide, and many books are available for purchase at our Denver office.
+The Alzheimer's Association offers a lending library in each of its regional offices statewide.
 Additional resources are available through the National Library Service.

 A Caregiver's Guide to Lewy Body Dementia